swarmtronics/AMPy/README.md

 - `statistic3d.py` evaluates position, orientation, and velocity correlation maps for the entire platform.

-If you are new to AMPy, we prepared [introductory tutorial](https://colab.research.google.com/drive/1hiCGXoDtOEO3LOm6RG12111Kiwofh069?usp=sharing) which can shed some light on the library capabilities.
+If you want a brief introduction into library capabilities, we prepared [a Colab tutorial](https://colab.research.google.com/drive/1hiCGXoDtOEO3LOm6RG12111Kiwofh069?usp=sharing) for that occasion.

 ## Installation